General Sir Richard John Meade1

 Last Edited=12 Jul 2009

-Brigadier Gilbert Reader McMeekan was invested as a Officer, Order of the British Empire (O.B.E.).1 He held the office of Justice of the Peace (J.P.).1 He was decorated with the award of Companion, Distinguished Service Order (D.S.O.).1 He lived at Greenacres, Painswick, Gloucestershire, England.1 He was invested as a Companion, Order of the Bath (C.B.).1
+Brigadier Gilbert Reader McMeekan was appointed Officer, Order of the British Empire (O.B.E.)1 He held the office of Justice of the Peace (J.P.)1 He was awarded the Distinguished Service Order (D.S.O.)1 He lived at Greenacres, Painswick, Gloucestershire, EnglandG.1 He was appointed Companion, Order of the Bath (C.B.)1

 Child of Brigadier Gilbert Reader McMeekan